-- A. Written English Requirement (6 credits) (minimum grade of C required) - B. Distribution Requirement: 33 credit minimum of which 12 credits are required in two different arts and sciences distribution areas and 9 credits in the third distribution area: humanities, social science/history, and natural science/mathematics.
+- A. Written English Requirement (6 credits) (minimum grade of C required) - B. Distribution Requirement: 33 credit minimum of which 12 credits are required in any two different arts and sciences distribution areas and 9 credits in the remaining distribution area: humanities, social science/history, and natural science/mathematics.

-Of the 33 credits, 3 credits must satisfy the Humanities requirement (the Ethics requirement will apply) and at least 2 credits must be in college-level mathematics and 2 credits must be in natural science.
+Of the 33 credits, 3 credits must satisfy the Humanities requirement (the Ethics requirement will apply) and at least 2 credits must be

-C. Capstone Requirement (3 credits)
+- in college-level mathematics and 2 credits must be in natural science.
+A minimum grade of C is required. - C. Capstone Requirement (3 credits)

-This requirement may be satisfied by completion of one of two capstone courses: LA 498 or LA 498JS (dedicated for the Judaic Studies students in the BAL/BSL program).
+This requirement may be satisfied by completion of LA 498 Liberal Arts Capstone.
 This requirement must be satisfied at Excelsior College and cannot be transferred in.
-A grade of C or better is required to pass the capstone
+A grade of C or better is required to pass the capstone requirement.

-- requirement.
 Contact your academic advisor to discuss the appropriate capstone course for your degree. - D. Additional Arts and Science Electives 54 credits in arts and sciences courses of your choosing.